uktrade/iigb-beta-content/content/beta/industries/creative/sub-sectors/digital-media/sections/support-and-incentives/en_US.md

 All of these measures complement our low level of corporation tax, which is set to drop to 17% by 2020.

 The government also has up to 50 billion GBP available to support finance and insurance for supplies from within the UK to buyers outside the UK.
-This support takes the form of guarantees, insurance and loans issued by its export credit agency, UK Export Finance
+This support takes the form of guarantees, insurance and loans issued by its export credit agency, [UK Export Finance](https://www.gov.uk/government/organisations/uk-export-finance).